orlevii/swiftcli/docs/docs/user-guide/testing.md

 # Testing

-SwiftCLI makes it easy to test your CLI applications by allowing direct instantiation and execution of commands.
+Clantic makes it easy to test your CLI applications by allowing direct instantiation and execution of commands.

 ## Basic Testing